tylerle1/IntroToProgrammingFinalProject/README.md

 ## Description

 A hangman game with random words.
 Guess letters and if you guess wrong you lose a life.
 Basically a normal hangman game.
 Use Bellarmine themed words.
-Use pygame to play hangman in a window
+Use tkinter to play hangman in a window

 ## Getting Started

 ### Dependencies

-Python, pygame
+Python, tkinter

 ### Installing